 Corporation has a set of Standing Orders which are the rules by which it operates.
 In addition there is a Code of Conduct for members, and each committee has clear terms of reference.
 Corporation has adopted a statement on the distinction between governance and management, has adopted the 7 Nolan Principles on Standards in Public Life.

 All members are required to declare financial and other interests, which are held by the Clerk in a Register open to inspection.
 In addition eligibility is confirmed on appointment and annually thereafter.
 Members are also required to undergo DRB checks.
 Members are normally appointed for a term of 4 years initially, and this is renewable.
 Attendance is recorded and reviewed against a PI of 80%.
 Contribution outside formal meetings is also valued.
 As well as monitoring the College’s performance the Corporation also undertakes an annual review of its own effectiveness and takes action to ensure continuous improvement.

 Corporation meets 11 times a year: 9 formal Full Board meetings, and 2 Review/Strategy meetings.
 Meetings and Corporation business are scheduled to address the Corporation Business cycle.

 Instrument And Articles Of Government For FE Colleges

 The Instrument & Articles of Government set out the regulatory framework within which a further education college or corporation operates.

-The instrument and Articles of Government are currently reviewed following changes in Government legislation.
+The Instrument and Articles of Government are currently being reviewed following changes in Government legislation.